joonaspo/tarkov-gear-generator/README.md

 Frontend's UI is built with **React**, global state is managed with [**Zustand**](https://zustand.docs.pmnd.rs/getting-started/introduction) and API queries are handled with **React Query**.

-I began to work on this project when I was still learning React, that's why its built in JavaScript.
-Previously Redux Toolkit was used with Apollo GraphQL but it proved to be a bit too overkill and heavy for a project of this size and it just made more sense to move the application logic from the frontend to the backend.
+I began to work on this project when I was still learning React, that's why its built in JS instead of TS.
+Previously Redux Toolkit was used with Apollo GraphQL to handle everything browser-side but it proved to be a bit too overkill and heavy for a project of this size and it just made more sense to move the application logic from the frontend to the backend.

 ---